Password-protect a Pages document on iPad

 Require a password to open a document

-Tap , tap Set Password, enter the requested information, then tap Done.
+Tap , tap Document Options, then tap Set Password.
+Enter the requested information, then tap Done.

 Note: Adding a password to a document encrypts the file.

 With the document open, do one of the following:

 Change a password: Tap , tap Document Options, then tap Change Password.
 Enter the required information, then tap Done.